 Q. How long does it take to rank in Google with a new website?

-According to multiple sources, the average time required for websites to rank on Google through optimisation (SEO) techniques is about three to six months.
+, the average time required for websites to rank on Google through optimisation (SEO) techniques is about three to six months

 This time frame is also very dependant on the competitiveness of your industry and popularity of your keywords.
 There are many reasons ( which I explain fully in this post